tobega/tailspin-v0/TailspinReference.md

 its highest (leftmost) bit, a.k.a. sign extension.

 Bytes values respond to the following messages:
-* `::invert` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.
+* `::inverse` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.
 * `::length` returns the number of bytes in the bytes value.
 * `::shift&{left:, fill:}` where left is an integer and fill is a bytes value.
 If left is positive, the value is shifted that many bits to the left while if it is negative, the shift is to the right.